iFixit/formy/readme.md

 ### ☑️ Native HTML5 validation.

 We didn't write a bunch of crappy regex.
 Browsers back to IE10 can validate any input type and any standard validation option (`required`, `pattern`, etc).
+Plus, all modern browsers support custom validation natively with the [`setCustomValidity`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#Methods) function.

 ### ⏱ Async validation.

-Backend validation is handled as smoothly as frontend by handling everything as promises.
-A `resolve` means things are good and a `reject` means things are bad.
+Backend validation is handled as smoothly as frontend by handling everything as a promise. `resolve` === good and `reject` === bad.

 ## Contents